Sir Billi: Reception

 Tracy Moore of Common Sense Media gave the film a 2 out of 4 star rating, writing: "GUARDIAN OF THE HIGHLANDS has a bit of an identity crisis: It's an animated children's movie about saving an endangered beaver but with the winking sultriness at times of a grown-up action movie.
 It borrows heavily from James Bond in the introduction, action, and treatment of female characters, who are often shown with heaving, exaggerated cleavage.
 There are some nice ideas about preserving wildlife and endangered species, and the community must work together to save the day against the evil corporation and corrupt officers.
 And fans of Sean Connery may enjoy his wisecracking role as a veterinarian/skateboarder/ladies' man.
 But there's a bit of a mishmash of action and jokes here without a lot of meaningful plot development and some iffy portrayals that muddle the positive messages".
 In his review of the movie's DVD release, Stuart Galbraith IV of DVD Talk criticised the character designs "look singularly rudimentary, unfinished, and thoroughly unreal," especially a "misbegotten" character, Gordon the Goat and the main titular character calling it "deliberately meant to resemble Connery or not, but if so then it's a singularly unflattering caricature."
 He also criticised the animation for its "singularly ugly computer-generated."
 Overall, he calls out the film "ugly animation might have been overlooked had the film's story and characters been more charming and interesting, but instead they just add to the film's many problems."

-Despite the film's largely negative reception, AM FM Magazine said Sir Billi was well received on its premiere at the Sonoma International Film Festival.
+Despite the negative reception, AM FM Magazine said Sir Billi was well received on its premiere at the Sonoma International Film Festival.